JensRantil/rewind/README.rst

   can be synced back on track and new components can be brought back in play.

-``rewind`` is an event store application that talks ZeroMQ.
+*Rewind* is an event store application that talks ZeroMQ.
 It is written in Python and supports multiple storage backends.

 Installing